NOTICE OF

 is the traditional territory of the peoples who have lived here for thousands of years —

-the Ktunaxa, the Sylix, and the Sinixt.
+the Ktunaxa, the Sylix

 We respect and honour all our relations.